grzesiek-galezowski/tdd-ebook/manuscript/257_Value objects_general_topics.md

 This method has one obvious drawback - its signature doesn't tell anything about the characteristics of the destination path, which begs some questions:

 * Should it be an absolute path, or a relative path.
 If relative, then relative to what?
-* Should the path contain a file name for the backup file, or should it be just a directory path and file name will be given according to some kind of pattern (e.g. a word "backup" + current timestamp)?
+* Should the path contain a file name for the backup file, or should it be just a directory path and a filename will be given according to some kind of pattern (e.g. a word "backup" + the current timestamp)?
 * Or maybe the file name in the path is optional and if none is given, then a default name is used?

 These questions suggest that the current design doesn't convey the intention explicitly enough.
 We can try to work around it by changing the name of the parameter to hint the constraints, like this: